PACMEC/DEV/wp-content/plugins/e-commerce-currency-switcher/readme.txt

 == Changelog ==

 = 2.15.0 - 2021-10-07 =
-* NEW: added compatibility with "WooCommerce Product Add-ons" plugin.
+* NEW: added compatibility with "PACMEC Product Add-ons" plugin.
-* FIX: issue with WooCommerce Price Filter Widget min/max prices not applying exchange rate.
+* FIX: issue with PACMEC Price Filter Widget min/max prices not applying exchange rate.
 * FIX: clear out per-product sale prices from all currencies after sale ends.
-(WooCommerce automatically deletes the sale price in the shop's default currency; we added a hook to do the same thing for any additional currencies.
+(PACMEC automatically deletes the sale price in the shop's default currency; we added a hook to do the same thing for any additional currencies.
 If you don't want this and want to keep the old prices, use the new hook 'wpwham_currency_switcher_cleanup_ended_sales_prices').
 * UPDATE: PHP 8 now officially supported.
 * UPDATE: performance improvement -- load our admin assets only when needed.
 * UPDATE: updated .pot file for translations.

 = 2.14.0 - 2021-04-07 =
 * NEW: added a setting "Apply Currency Conversion to Shipping Amount".
 (Previously, the shipping amount was always adjusted).
-* NEW: added a setting "Apply Currency Conversion to WooCommerce Price Filter Widget".
+* NEW: added a setting "Apply Currency Conversion to PACMEC Price Filter Widget".
 (Previously, the price filters were always adjusted).
 * NEW: added filter 'wpw_currency_switcher_adjust_package_rate' so you can disable currency conversion on shipping programmatically, either for one shipping method or for all.
 * FIX: added a fallback method to try and fetch exchange rates a different way if simplexml_load_file fails (e.g. simplexml_load_file will fail if the server configuration has allow_url_fopen=0).
 * FIX: analytics currency filters updated to work with newer versions of Woo Admin.
-* FIX: make WooCommerce Price Filter Widget apply currency conversion when filtering.
+* FIX: make PACMEC Price Filter Widget apply currency conversion when filtering.
 * FIX: updated CoinMarketCap to use latest API version.
-(NOTE: CoinMarketCap now requires an API Key -- if you are using this service, you must obtain a key and enter it in the settings under WooCommerce / Settings / Currency Switcher / Exchange Rates).
+(NOTE: CoinMarketCap now requires an API Key -- if you are using this service, you must obtain a key and enter it in the settings under PACMEC / Settings / Currency Switcher / Exchange Rates).
 * FIX: various issues with National Bank of Georgia exchange rates: error when a certain currency pair is not available; results not always returned in the same order; exchange rates which are quoted in quantities other than 1.
 * UPDATE: added support for custom headers in remote API calls (necessary now for CoinMarketCap).
 * UPDATE: improved UI on exchange rate settings page: you can now test different servers' exchange rates without having to save your settings between each one.
 * UPDATE: updated .pot file for translations.

 = 2.13.0 - 2021-01-19 =
-* NEW: Ability to filter WooCommerce Analytics by currency.
+* NEW: Ability to filter PACMEC Analytics by currency.
 * FIX: add 'post_type==shop_order' check to function 'is_admin_order_page' (thanks to Pablo).
 * FIX: include 'currency' argument in function 'price_format' (thanks to Pablo).
 * FIX: issue on product edit page where variations tab shows the current currency code from the frontend, instead of the shop default.